KIMBALL UNION ACADEMY - ENDOWED FUNDS

 Class of 1907

-Converse Fund: Functioning as endowment with use of income restricted to scholarship.
+Converse Fund: Functioning as an endowment with the use of income restricted to scholarship.
 In her will, Elizabeth, wife of Samuel Curtis Converse, KUA 1910, contributed annually to scholarship in the name of the class of 1910.

 1982 Faculty Sabbaticals: Alumni response to a challenge grant in 1982 from the Edward E. Ford Foundation created income from which is restricted to sabbaticals (expenses incurred by faculty due to their year away).